Hamdan bin Mohammed issues a decision appointing an executive director for the Mohammed bin Rashid Housing Establishment

-His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of the Executive Council, issued Council Resolution No. (27) of 2022 transferring Omar Hamad Abdullah Hamad Bushhab, Executive Director of the Commercial Registration Sector at the Department of Economy and Tourism in the Emirate of Dubai, and appointing him as Executive Director of the Mohammed bin Rashid Al Maktoum Foundation Rashid Housing, and this decision shall be effective as of March 14, 2022, and shall be published in the Official Gazette.
+His Highness Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai and Chairman of the Executive Council, issued Council Resolution No. (27) of 2022 transferring Omar Hamad Abdullah Hamad Bushahab, Executive Director of the Commercial Registration Sector at the Department of Economy and Tourism in the Emirate of Dubai, and appointing him as Executive Director of the Mohammed Foundation Bin Rashid Housing, and this decision is effective as of March 14, 2022, and is published in the Official Gazette.

 Follow our latest local and sports news and the latest political and economic developments via Google news